 - Offer virtual product trials and in-store experiences from the comfort of your couch.

 Today, modern consumers are looking for experiences that bridge both worlds, a mix of online and offline retail.
-The advantages for Omnichannel platforms that we just discussed are proven examples of why retailers need to focus on converging online and offline activities into a single approach to reap the benefits.
+Thus, retailers need to focus on converging online and offline activities into a single approach to amplify reach and sales.